-Bob just completed a leader’s morning “huddle” before his crews got to work.
-He was sure each of his foremen was clear as to the changes during the day due to a combination of equipment problems, customer needs and workers vacancies.
-However, within 30 minutes of concluding the meeting Bob was receiving phone calls from his foremen asking him to repeat what he had said earlier.
+Bob just completed a leader’s morning “huddle” before the rest of the crews got to work.
+He was sure each of his foremen was clear as to the changes during the day due to a combination of equipment problems, customer needs and a few workers vacancies due to illnesses and vacations.
+However, within 30 minutes of concluding the meeting Bob was receiving phone calls from his foremen, each asking Bob to repeat what he had said earlier.

 This situation is not foreign to most contractors or senior leaders.
 Just when you thought you were crystal clear the very same people who minutes before stated they understood their instructions are either calling to get another dose of the same message or, worse yet, perform the wrong efforts thinking they understood the initial instructions or directions.